-How to pick a brandable domain your audience will remember
+How to choose a domain name your audience will remember.

 You need a .com domain name.
 Most of your customers will expect this.
 But that’s not enough.
 You need a brandable domain name that stands out from your competition, is good for your branding, and will help you grow your business.